Haivision/srt/docs/handshake.md

 *parallel*  and *serial*.

-The **parallel** condition only occurs if the messages with `URQ_WAVEAHAND` are sent and received by both peers at precisely the same time (with microsecond accuracy), and both machines have also spent exactly the same amount of time on network data processing, so neither has exited the initial state at the moment they sent the message.
-Although the state machine predicts its possibility, the parallel condition is so unlikely it isn't even possible to cause it to happen with current testing methods.
+The **parallel** condition only occurs if the messages with `URQ_WAVEAHAND` are sent and received by both peers at precisely the same time - which may happen when they either start perfectly simultaneously, or when the second starts perfectly simultaneously with the other party sending the repeated Waveahand message.
+More precisely, they either send their messages at perfectly the same time, or the party that is later sends its message at the time fitting in a time gap between the moment when the "earlier" party has sent the message, and when this message is received - every party received the message from its peer exactly after they sent theirs.
+It's a very rare case, although predicted in the SRT processing.

 In the **serial** condition, one party is always first, and the other follows.
 That is, while both parties are repeatedly sending `URQ_WAVEAHAND` messages, at some point one will find it has received an `URQ_WAVEAHAND` message before it can send its next one.

-This means that the **very first** message sent by the "following" party will be the one with `ReqType` equal to `URQ_CONCLUSION`.
-This process can be described easily as a series of exchanges between the first and following parties (Alice and Bob, respectively):
+The peer has however missed the previous `URQ_WAVEAHAND` message, and now agent is going to send `URQ_CONCLUSION` message, so in result this message is the very first message received by the peer.
+This process can be then described easily as a series of exchanges between the first and following parties (Alice and Bob, respectively):

 1. Initially, both parties are in the *waving* state.
 Alice sends a handshake message to Bob: